krishna95/LCMQ/README.md

 # LCMQ
-This contains the verilog code for the implementation of the verilog code
+This contains the verilog implementation of LCMQ protocol